IGS/FADU/README.md

 * BioAlignments - v1.0.0
 * GenomicFeatures - v1.0.0

+## OS Requirements
+FADU is supported for both the Linux and Mac OSX operating systems, and has been tested on the following operating system versions:
+* Linux - CentOS 7
+* Mac OSX - High Sierra (v10.13.6

 # Input
 * A single BAM file of reads (sorted by position)
 * A GFF3-formatted annotation file